 Enroll Anytime FAQs

-We're fully accredited by the Higher Learning Commission (HLC) and positioned with Stanford, Harvard and Berkeley among the Top 25 Most Innovative Schools.
-For more information, visit our Accreditation page.
+UND is fully accredited by the Higher Learning Commission (HLC) and positioned with Stanford, Harvard and Berkeley among the Top 25 Most Innovative Schools.

 Yes.
 UND’s Enroll Anytime courses have similar course content and rigor as traditional courses.
 They are written and taught by UND faculty members.

 Enroll Anytime and online, semester-based courses are both college courses you can complete from anywhere at anytime.
 You can also review materials as many times as you want.
 With both course formats, you will receive in-state tuition regardless of where you live.

 However, there are differences between Enroll Anytime and online, semester-based courses: